NeggFriedRice/cartificate-backend/README.md

 ### What is it?

 This repo serves as the back end of the CARtificate web app.
-It's built using JavaScript and utilises express and mongoose to do the heavy lifting.
+It's built using JavaScript and utilises Express and mongoose to do the heavy lifting.
+Data is stored in MongoDB.

 ### How to set up